• Skip to main content

 I love sweet potatoes.
 I eat them roasted, fried, mashed, and in sweet potato chips.

 The best thing about sweet potatoes is that they are so versatile - you can add just about anything to them, and they will taste good!
 One of my favorite sweet potato dishes has got to be these waffles with orange butter.
-If you have never had sweet potato waffles before, then you need to try these out ASAP!
+If you have never had sweet potato waffles before, you must try these out ASAP!

-These waffles are a perfect breakfast option to use any leftover sweet potato casserole from dinner or a holiday meal.
+These waffles are a perfect breakfast option for using any leftover sweet potato casserole from dinner or a holiday meal, or for my pecan waffle recipe.

 Sweet Potato Waffle Key Ingredients